maspholm/SyntaxPane/README.md

 ## Getting Started

-* Java syntax edit pane example
+* Java SyntaxEditPane example
-Change fixed color which show in SyntaxEditPane by setter function of SyntaxManager.
+Change fixed UI color which show in SyntaxEditPane by setter function of SyntaxManager.
 Other dynamically changeable characteristic can be changed by setter function of SyntaxEditPane.
 ```java
 JFrame frame = new JFrame();
 try {